CyberBotX/TerrariaPixelArtHelper/README.md

 This program does not actually interface with Terraria in any way.
 Rather, it is meant to show what you will need to use within Terraria to represent pixel art using the game's walls.

 1. On loading the program, you must first load an image.
-This can be done from a file or from the clipboard. **NOTE:** It is recommended that you choose images with low color counts, as high color counts can slow the program down.
+This can be done from a file or from the clipboard. **NOTE:** It is recommended that you choose images with low color counts, as high color counts can slow the program down or cause it to crash from running out of memory.
 If you try to load an image that contains more than 256 colors, you will be asked if you want to reduce the color count down to 256.
 2. Once the image is loaded, you can choose the walls and colors to use for each pixel color.
 This can either be done manually by selecting the wall and color, or it can be done semi-automatically with the "Find Closest Color" option (see below for more information about this option).
 "Reset" will remove the current wall and color from the pixel.
 You can also click on a pixel in the actual image to determine which pixel color it corresponds to (the section for that pixel will be scrolled into view and will flash red).
 3. After you have selected all the walls and colors, you will have a list of the number of walls and colors needed to represent the image in Terraria.
 The image's size will show up in the status bar, and when you hover a pixel in the actual image, you will see what wall and color is on that pixel in the status bar.